 There are six samples in total.
-Four colour-coded Tensometer test pieces of different plain carbon steels are provided; Green, Yellow, Red and Blue, containing 0.1, 0.55, 0.80 and 1.0 weight percent carbon respectively, all normalised by air cooling from a temperature in the range 830 - 900°C. An extra steel test piece, White, has been prepared from 0.55 weight percent carbon steel, oil quenched from 840°C and tempered at 600°C. Two Tensometer test pieces of cast irons are provided; C3 is a grey cast iron containing 3 weight percent carbon, 2 weight percent silicon, 0.8 weight percent manganese and 0.12 weight percent each of sulphur and phosphorus, and C4 which is a spheroidal cast iron of similar composition to C3, with the addition of 0.05 weight percent magnesium.
+Three colour-coded Tensometer test pieces of different plain carbon steels are provided; Green, Yellow and Blue, containing 0.1, 0.55 and 1.0 weight percent carbon respectively, all normalised by air cooling from a temperature in the range 830 - 900°C. An extra steel test piece, White, has been prepared from 0.55 weight percent carbon steel, oil quenched from 840°C and tempered at 600°C. Two tensometer test pieces of cast irons are provided: C3 (pink) is a grey cast iron containing 3 weight percent carbon, 2 weight percent silicon, 0.8 weight percent manganese and 0.12 weight percent each of sulphur and phosphorus, and C4 (no colour) which is a spheroidal cast iron of similar composition to C3, with the addition of 0.05 weight percent magnesium.

-For each specimen, plot a load-elongation curve, and use the head of one of the broken halves to prepare a specimen for measurement of Vickers hardness and for metallographic examination.
-Etching for metallographic examination should be carried out using a dilute solution of nitric acid in alcohol ('Nital'), containing about 5 percent acid.
+For each specimen, plot a load-elongation curve, and use the head of one of the broken halves to prepare a specimen for measurement of Vickers hardness (at a load of 5kgf) and for metallographic examination.
+Etching for metallographic examination should be carried out using a dilute solution of nitric acid in alcohol ('Nital'), containing about 2% acid.
 In order to save time during the mechanical grinding and polishing stage, you can mount more than one specimen in a single block for metallography and hardness testing.
 Be sure to label the specimens so that you can identify them in the block.